-Treatment options for coarctation of the aorta may include:
+Treatment options for aortic stenosis may include:

 - Balloon Valvuloplasty: Using the cardiac catheterization method, a small tube can be inserted through a blood vessel in the groin and guided to the heart.
 A balloon can be pushed through the tube and inflated in the aortic valve to stretch the narrow portion.
 A stent may be added after the balloon is removed to ensure the aorta stays open.

 - Valve Replacement: The aortic valve can be surgically replaced with a biological valve made from animal tissue or a mechanical valve.
-The pulmonary valve and a portion of the pulmonary artery from the child (Ross procedure) or an aortic valve from a donor can also be used to replace the valve and part of the aorta.
+The pulmonary valve and a portion of the pulmonary artery from the patient (Ross procedure) or an aortic valve from a donor can also be used to replace the valve and part of the aorta.